 Since early 2006, Western Europe has experienced an economic turnaround.
-With annual GDP growth-forecasts of 2.3% across the European Union and with the Euro-zone recently experiencing the fastest growth of the world's three major economic areas some believe that Europe's sclerosis is diminishing and that the region may be turning a corner.
+With annual GDP growth-forecasts of 2.3 percent across the European Union and with the Eurozone recently experiencing the fastest growth of the world's three major economic areas some believe that Europe's sclerosis is diminishing and that the region may be turning a corner.

 Careful analysis of recent European political developments, however, suggests it is questionable whether meaningful change is occurring in Europe's fundamental economic settings.

-Turning to France, unemployment recently rose to 9 percent.
-Yet, with the possible exception of Nicholas Sarkozy, no major politician on the French right or left appears willing to contemplate major economic change.
+Turning to France, unemployment recently rose to nine percent.
+Yet with the possible exception of Nicholas Sarkozy, no major politician on the French Right or Left appears willing to contemplate major economic change.

 Then there is the subject no European politician likes discussing: Western Europe's hidden unemployment levels that, some estimate, double official unemployment rates.
 Given, for example, Belgium's 13.9 percent official unemployment figure, is it any wonder politicians ignore this issue?

 Naturally, exceptions exist.
 Thus far, Spain's Socialist government has spared the previous administration's economic reforms from its otherwise radical-Left agenda.

 In the end, however, no matter how dire the situation, many Europeans seem unable to contemplate a state not engaged in extensive regulation and welfare-provision.
 Alternatives to this intellectual iron cage are routinely dismissed as “neoliberal.”